 In addition, the port of Melilla is newly renovated and despite its small size, you can find parking facilities and information kiosks in the area

 From the city of Melilla, you can take the ferry to the ports of Málaga, Motril and Almería in southern Spain.
 The ferry companies that usually operate at the small port of Melilla are Baleària, Trasmediterránea and FRS.

 The Melilla - Málaga ferry route is operated by Baleària and Trasmediterránea.
 The ferry trip lasts approximately 6 hours and the service is available 10 times a week on average.
 Normally, during the summer months the ferry schedule frequency is higher.
 Standard tickets for the ferry crossing to Málaga start at €40.

 Ferry from Melilla to Motril

-The ferry crossing from Melilla to Motril is serviced by FRS and the duration of the trip is around 5h 45min.
+The ferry crossing between Melilla and Motril is serviced by FRS and the duration of the trip is around 5h 45min.
 From the port of Melilla, there are 6 weekly crossings to the Andalusian port.
 You can get a ferry ticket for €35.

 Ferry from Melilla to Almería